 Additional Book Information

 Series: NYRB Classics

 SurvivingStories, Essays, Interviews

-by Henry Green, edited by Matthew Yorke, with an introduction by John Updike and an afterword by Sebastian Yorke
+by Henry Green, edited by Matthew Yorke, with an introduction by John Updike and a memoir by Sebastian Yorke

-Surviving, which gathers a selection of Green’s writings, features a number of remarkable stories from the 1920s and 1930s; an account of Green’s service in the London Fire Brigade during the Blitz; a short, unpublished play, Journey Out of Spain; a selection of Green’s journalism; and a hilarious interview by Terry Southern for The Paris Review.
-Edited by the novelist Matthew Yorke, Green’s grandson, Surviving also includes a biographical afterword by Green’s son, Sebastian Yorke, a brilliant portrait of a writer of true genius.
+Surviving presents a miscellany of Henry Green’s writing, and is as reflective of his extraordinary and unclassifiable genius for the word as any of his great novels from Living to Loving to Nothing.
+Readers will find remarkable stories from the 1920s and 1930s; Green’s telling of his time in the London Fire Brigade during the Blitz; a short, unpublished play, Journey out of Spain; journalism; and the hilarious interview that Terry Southern conducted for The Paris Review.
+Edited by the novelist Matthew Yorke, Green’s grandson, Surviving also includes a memoir by Green’s son, Sebastian Yorke, that is a brilliant portrait of this maverick master.

 Nearer than almost any other to the spirit and what might be called the central nerve of our time.